-What will Cleveland Cavaliers do with the 8th pick?
+Cleveland Cavaliers take Collin Sexton with 8th pick in NBA Draft

 This draft is one of the most uncertain drafts for the franchise: Are they building for the future or using this pick to make another run at the NBA Finals?
 The question won’t be answered until LeBron James decides if he is staying or leaving.

-The Cavs have the 8th overall pick in Thursday night’s draft, acquired from Brooklyn.
+The Cavs had the 8th overall pick in Thursday night’s draft, acquired from Brooklyn.

-Here are several names to watch for when the Cavs go on the clock with the 8th pick:

-Collin Sexton-Guard Alabama 6’2’’, 183-considered one of the most dynamic guards in the country.
+They picked Collin Sexton-Guard Alabama 6’2’’, 183-considered one of the most dynamic guards in the country.

 **Continuing coverage on the Cavs**